dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     cd METplus

-  This is the local METplus repository for the user.
+  This is the local METplus repository.

 Set upstream remote
 ^^^^^^^^^^^^^^^^^^^

-* Add a remote named origin to the clone of the local Git repository, which will allow changes to be pushed to the repository that was forked in step 1.
+* Add a remote named origin to the clone of the local Git repository, which will allow changes to be pushed to the repository that was forked above.

   .. code-block:: ini